 The Highline Trail is one of the most rigorous day hikes in the park due to total length, elevation gain, sun exposure and because you'll hike along sheer drops for most of the day.

 If you can stomach the heights and endure the difficulty, it's one of the most spectacular activities you can do during your trip to Glacier National Park.
+Be sure to check out my video guide available on YouTube that will help you prepare for hiking the Highline Trail.

 9. Hike to Grinnell Glacier